 If you need to operate your Mac in a different language but do not have an international keyboard, the Keyboard Viewer makes it easy to enter the characters you need.
-It changes its character base to match the language you've switched to.
+The Keyboard Viewer changes its character key layout to match the language you've selected.